Tips for Traveling Alone for the First Time

 Meeting other backpackers and travelers is incredible, yes, but don’t agree to every single activity or idea if you feel uncomfortable.
 Let’s say you’re a functioning alcoholic who’s in recovery.
 Don’t feel bad about turning down a pub crawl even if the entire hostel is going.

 Be bold.
 Be brave.
+Traveling alone for the first time opens a world of new possibilities.
 But, at the same time, don’t compromise your health and safety for the sake of peer pressure.
 We’re not in high school anymore.
+Thank god, right?

 One of the biggest suggestions I can give to new solo travelers is to know yourself.